-An apocalypse has indeed come for those running from forest fires such as the people of Alberta, or tornadoes like those in Kentucky, the floods in Europe, the wars in Syria and Iraq, the drug-lord death squads in Mexico and South America.
+An apocalypse has indeed come for those running from forest fires such as the people of Alberta, or tornadoes like those in Kentucky, the floods in Miami and Europe, the wars in Syria and Iraq, the drug-lord death squads in Mexico and South America.
 Thankfully they're not eating each others brains yet, outside communities have come to their rescue, some refugees have made it to sanctuary, relief efforts have alleviated the pain proving humanity can stick together in a crisis.
 But the chopped off heads mount up and I can only shudder from my cozy, hard-won refuge in Australia.

 I don't live to consume.
 I own second-hand junk for the most, I recycle zealously, I rarely buy anything from a department store, I eat little and I leave a small carbon footprint.
 I try to vote for pollies I believe will make a difference and harangue them to keep doing so.
 I attend demonstrations and sometimes even get caught up in riots.
 I’ve spent my life searching for the answers, studying and thinking, about how it could be better.
 I’m a nobody, with no power, gone in a flash.
 But I continue to hope.
 If I really wanted money I suppose I’m smart and healthy enough to have gotten out there and hassled, pushed, worked, even cheated, conned, lied, back-stabbed to amass wealth and power.
 But I didn’t want material goods that much, I wanted experiences and fulfillment of my potentialities.